taylor1791/arbiter-subpub/README.md

 Arbiter-Node
 ============

-AbiterJS was created by [Matt Kruse](http://www.mattkruse.com).
-I take no credit for creating this work.
+ArbiterJS was created by [Matt Kruse](http://www.mattkruse.com).
+I take no credit for this work.

 [Arbiter.js](http://www.arbiterjs.com) is a light-weight, library-agnostic JavaScript implementation of the [pub/sub pattern](http://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern), written by Matt Kruse.
 It allows objects on your page to be de-coupled, and communicate with each other through messages.
 This leads to a cleaner, more easily understood design, and easier maintenance.